-Studies show that it is people with a growth mindset (as opposed to a fixed mindset) who achieve in life, are successful in all they do and are happy.
-Of course, this is exactly what we want for all our children.
+Studies show that it is people with a growth mindset (as opposed to a fixed mindset) who achieve in life, are successful in all they do and are able to maintain a positive approach to future challenges.

 Having been introduced to the concept of growth mindset at St Nicolas this year, pupils have participated in a range of activities to learn more about it and try to display a growth mindset in school (and at home).
 Pupils are taught how their brains work and how new connections are formed when we try new things and practise them, over and over.